ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/identifier-generation/global.dotnet.markdown

 {CODE find_dynamic_collection_name@ClientApi\Configuration\IdentifierGeneration\Global.cs /}

-{INFO:What is a Dynamic Object?}
+{INFO: What is a Dynamic Object?}

 The `FindCollectionNameForDynamic` only works on objects that inherit from [IDynamicMetaObjectProvider](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.idynamicmetaobjectprovider) interface.
 In .NET there are two built-in types that implement that interface, the [ExpandoObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject) and [DynamicObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject).

-For example if we want to determine a collection using a `Collection` property from a dynamic object we need to set `FindCollectionNameForDynamic` as follows:
+For example, if we want to determine a collection using a `Collection` property from a dynamic object, we need to set `FindCollectionNameForDynamic` as follows:

 {CODE find_dynamic_collection_name_sample_1@ClientApi\Configuration\IdentifierGeneration\Global.cs /}